The Batyrev-Manin conjecture for DM stacks: - and -invariants; the stacky Batyrev--Manin conjecture

 Therefore, $v_{a}\in\PEff_{\orb}(\cX)$ if and only if $a\cdot c(\cY)-1\ge0$ for every twisted sector $\cY$.
 The minimum real number $a$ satisfying the last condition is exactly the value of $a(\cO,c)$ stated in the proposition.

 The minimal face of $\PEff_{\orb}(\cX)$ containing $a(\cO,c)[\cO,c]+[K_{\cX,\orb}]$ is the cone generated by the classes $[\cY]$ of those twisted sectors that \emph{do not} have the minimal $c$-value.
 Thus, the codimension of this face is equal to the number of those twisted sectors that \emph{do} have the minimal $c$-value.
-The desired formula for the $b$-invariant follows. \end{proof} \begin{rem}[The Malle conjecture revisited] If $\cX=\B G_{F}$ for a finite group $G$, then $\pi_{0}(\cJ_{0}\cX)=\FConj(G)$ as was already mentioned.
-In this situation, Conjecture \ref{conj:general} with $a$- and $b$-invariants computed in Proposition \ref{prop:Malle-1} is the same as the version of the Malle conjecture for the generalized discriminant (see Example \ref{exa:discriminant}) associated to the given raising function $c$, except that we count $G$-torsors over $F$ giving points of $\cX\langle F\rangle\setminus T$, while the original Malle conjecture concerns $G$-fields over $F$ (corresponding to connected $G$-torsors over $F$).
+The desired formula for the $b$-invariant follows. \end{proof} \begin{rem}[Malle's conjecture revisited] If $\cX=\B G_{F}$ for a finite group $G$, then $\pi_{0}(\cJ_{0}\cX)=\FConj(G)$ as was already mentioned.
+In this situation, Conjecture \ref{conj:general} with $a$- and $b$-invariants computed in Proposition \ref{prop:Malle-1} is the same as the version of Malle's conjecture for the generalized discriminant (see Example \ref{exa:discriminant}) associated to the given raising function $c$, except that we count $G$-torsors over $F$ giving points of $\cX\langle F\rangle\setminus T$, while the original conjecture of Malle concerns $G$-fields over $F$ (corresponding to connected $G$-torsors over $F$).
 Counting only $G$-fields amounts to removing the thin subset $T'$ given by

-Points coming from breaking thin morphisms $\cY\to\B G_{F}$ (see Section \ref{sub:Kl=0000FCners'-counterexample} for an example) is expected to give an asymptotic larger than the expectation of the Malle conjecture and should be removed.
+Points coming from breaking thin morphisms $\cY\to\B G_{F}$ (see Section \ref{sub:Kl=0000FCners'-counterexample} for an example) is expected to give an asymptotic larger than the expectation of Malle's conjecture and should be removed.
 The same remark shows that $T$ may include some $G$-fields. \end{rem}

 \begin{rem} Let $f\colon\cY\to\cX$ be a thin morphism with $\cY\langle F\rangle\ne\emptyset$ and let $y\in\cY(F)$.
 Then, we have the injection $\ulAut_{F}(y)\to\ulAut_{F}(f(y))$ of group schemes over $F$.
 Through the canonical isomorphisms $\cY\cong\B\ulAut_{F}(y)$ and $\cX\cong\B\ulAut_{F}(f(y))$, the morphism $f\colon\cY\to\cX$ is identified with the natural morphism $\B\ulAut_{F}(y)\to\B\ulAut_{F}(f(y))$. \end{rem}